carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 If you have any familiarity with Linux system administration, you may be aware that in Linux, users and their Unix groups are configured in the `/etc/passwd` and `/etc/group` files respectively.
 In order for the shell within the container to know of my user, the relevant user information needs to be available within these files within the container.

-Assuming this feature is enabled within the installation of Singularity on your system, when the container is started, Singularity appends the relevant user and group lines from the host system to the `/etc/passwd` and `/etc/group` files within the container [\[1\]](https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf).
+Assuming this feature is enabled within the installation of Singularity on your system, when the container is started, {{ site.software.name }}  appends the relevant user and group lines from the host system to the `/etc/passwd` and `/etc/group` files within the container [\[1\]](https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf).

 This means that the host system can effectively ensure that you cannot access/modify/delete any data you should not be able to on the host system and you cannot run anything that you would not have permission to run on the host system since you are restricted to the same user permissions within the container as you are on the host system.

-## Files and directories within a Singularity container
+## Files and directories within a {{ site.software.name }}  container

-Singularity also _binds_ some _directories_ from the host system where you are running the `singularity` command into the container that you're starting.
+{{ site.software.name }}  also _binds_ some _directories_ from the host system where you are running the `{{ site.software.cmd }}` command into the container that you're starting.
 Note that this bind process is not copying files into the running container, it is making an existing directory on the host system visible and accessible within the container environment.
 If you write files to this directory within the running container, when the container shuts down, those changes will persist in the relevant location on the host system.

-There is a default configuration of which files and directories are bound into the container but ultimate control of how things are set up on the system where you are running Singularity is determined by the system administrator.
+There is a default configuration of which files and directories are bound into the container but ultimate control of how things are set up on the system where you are running {{ site.software.name }} is determined by the system administrator.
 As a result, this section provides an overview but you may find that things are a little different on the system that you're running on.

 One directory that is likely to be accessible within a container that you start is your _home directory_.
-You may also find that the directory from which you issued the `singularity` command (the _current working directory_) is also mapped.
+You may also find that the directory from which you issued the `{{ site.software.cmd }}` command (the _current working directory_) is also mapped.

-The mapping of file content and directories from a host system into a Singularity container is illustrated in the example below showing a subset of the directories on the host Linux system and in a Singularity container:
+The mapping of file content and directories from a host system into a {{ site.software.name }}  container is illustrated in the example below showing a subset of the directories on the host Linux system and in a {{ site.software.name }}  container:

 ~~~
-Host system:                                                      Singularity container:
+Host system:                                                      {{ site.software.name}}  container:
 -------------                                                     ----------------------
 /                                                                 /
 ├── bin                                                           ├── bin